 This doesn't just affect the way I might write down what I've just played.
 I'd argue that it shapes what I decide to play in the first place.
 As with any language, my personal dialect is full of idiomatic phrases and familiar expressions that I'm always using.
 I can't help it.
 It takes a supreme effort to really escape this baggage and learn someone else's language, or invent a new one, if that's even possible.

 Switch from being a composer, arranger or performer to being a producer, and it's time to forget about music and focus on sound.
 But here, too, there are different languages in use.
 What if I asked each of you to describe the sound of, say, a vintage Rickenbacker guitar?
 One person might talk in terms of frequency content, mentioning scooped mids and prominent highs.
 Another might talk about compression characteristics and transient response, the swift attack and decay and the length of sustain.
 And a third might use less strictly definable words like 'twang', 'spank' and 'jangle'.

 Does any of this matter if all three end up in the same place?
 I suppose not.
 What I find really interesting, however, is the fact that technology has begun to blur many of the dividing lines.
 In the same way that tools like Google Translate have automated the process of translating conventional language (with only the occasional breakdown in intelligibility), the latest DAWs seem to be working towards universalising the language of music.

-David Greeves is a freelance writer, ex‑editor of Guitar Buyer magazine and former Sound On Sound staffer.
+David Greeves is a freelance writer, ex‑editor of Guitar Buyer magazine and former SOS staffer.